aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/sop-support-info-tool.md

    Ask the user to run the approved support information collector during the support session.

 3. **Generate the report**
-   The tool creates a report file named like:
+   The tool creates a report file named:

    `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`